ozayturay/OpenWrt-A5-V11/README.md

 At this step you should see the free space has grown when you use the df command and overlay is mounted as /dev/sda1 when you use the mount command.

-Reinstall luci your new and much bigger extroot space:
+Reinstall luci to your much bigger extroot space:
 ```
 opkg update
 opkg install luci